-The rattan wood is shaped according to the dimensions of the bone defect and enters a multi-step chemical process that preserves its structure and shape but removes any matrix or cell components of the wood.
+The rattan wood is shaped according to the dimensions of the bone defect and enters a multi-step chemical process that preserves its structure and shape but removes any biological components of the wood.
 The end result of the chemical process is a white calcium phosphate scaffold, with an internal porous channel architecture mimicking normal human bone morphology.

-Once transplanted, the patient’s osteogenic (bone-forming) cells attach to the surface of the scaffold, migrating and proliferating through the scaffold’s porous structure, eventually forming new bone and ultimately regeneration of the defect.
+Once transplanted, the patient’s osteogenic (bone-forming) cells attach to the surface of the scaffold, taking over the scaffold’s porous structure to eventually form new bone and regenerate the defect.

 How worms make glue

-Paris-based Gecko Biomedical recently received EU marketing approval for its first bio-inspired product, Setalum, a biocompatible sealant for vascular surgery based on the glue-like secretions of the Californian sandcastle worm.
+Paris-based Tissium (formerly Gecko Biomedical) is the developer of Setalum, a biocompatible sealant for vascular surgery based on the glue-like secretions of the Californian sandcastle worm.

 Sealing internal wounds is notoriously tricky.
 Conventional surgical glues often have trouble staying in place due to the constant motion of the body.
 They can also react with the high levels of moisture in the internal environment, rendering them less effective.